 Tamatar ka Achaar

-( roasted tree tomatoes (ruk lambera is the local name for these tomatoes )onions, Local fire ball chilly hand pounded to make this achaar, which is more like a chutni.
+( roasted tree tomatoes (ruk lambera is the local name for these tomatoes )onions, Local fireball chilly hand-pounded to make this achaar, which is more like a chutney.
 Yum to the core.)

 Moola no achaar